-The directors' of the Parent entity is responsible for the preparation of the financial report that gives a true and fair view and have determined that the basis of preparation described in Note 1 to the financial report is appropriate to meet the requirements of the Corporations Act 2001 and Section 3CA of the Taxation Administration Act 1953 and is appropriate to meet the needs of the members.
-The directors's responsibility also includes such internal control as the directors' determines is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.
+The directors' is responsible for the preparation of the financial report that gives a true and fair view and have determined that the basis of preparation described in Note 2 to the financial report is appropriate to meet the requirements of the Corporations Act 2001 and is appropriate to meet the needs of the members.
+The director's responsibility also includes such internal control as the directors' determines is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, the directors' is responsible for assessing the ability of the Parent entity and the Group to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors' either intends to liquidate the Parent entity or the Group or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial report, the directors' is responsible for assessing the ability of the Company and the Group to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors' either intends to liquidate the Company or the Group or to cease operations, or have no realistic alternative but to do so.